awsdocs/amazon-elasticache-docs/doc_source/redis/ElastiCache-Getting-Started-Tutorials-Create-Cluster-and-Users.md

 ## Check if users/usergroup exists, otherwise create them<a name="ElastiCache-Getting-Started-Tutorials-Users"></a>

 With RBAC, you create users and assign them specific permissions by using an access string\.
 You assign the users to user groups aligned with a specific role \(administrators, human resources\) that are then deployed to one or more ElastiCache for Redis replication groups\.
 By doing this, you can establish security boundaries between clients using the same Redis replication group or groups and prevent clients from accessing each other’s data\.
-For more information, see [Authenticating users with Role\-Based Access Control \(RBAC\)](Clusters.RBAC.md)\.
+For more information, see [Role\-Based Access Control \(RBAC\)](Clusters.RBAC.md)\.

 Copy the following program and paste it into a file named *UserAndUserGroups\.py*\.